platformatic/sql-inspector/README.md

 cargo bump patch --git-tag
 ```

-### Build and push

-This updates the Cargo.lock
+Then this updates the Cargo.lock

 ```
 cargo update
 ```

-Then:
+Let's push it:

 ```
 git add Cargo.lock